Ukiah Adult SchoolUkiah Unified School District

 VOCATIONAL NURSING REQUIRED CURRICULUM HOURS

-2. The minimum hours required shall be as follows: Theory Hours-576, which shall include a minimum of 54 hours in pharmacology: Clinical Hours-954.*
+2. The minimum hours required shall be as follows: Theory Hours - 606, which shall include a minimum of 54 hours in pharmacology: Clinical Hours - 956.*

 4. Students may be granted holidays and vacation days equivalent to those granted by the Ukiah Unified School District, pending unforeseen events.

-5. Personal vacations, doctor's appointments and time off should be scheduled on non-school days (Fridays or school vacations).
+5. Personal vacations, doctor's appointments and time off should be scheduled on non-school days.

 APPROVED COMMUNITY FACILITIES UTILIZED BY UKIAH ADULT SCHOOL VOCATIONAL NURSING PROGRAM